Private Events

 Send a proposal the buyer can forward

-Include the recommended package, guest count, date or date window, location, price, deposit, what is included, optional add-ons, cancellation rule, and the exact confirmation step.
+Include the recommended package, guest count, date or date window, location, price, deposit, what is included, optional add-ons, cancellation rule, final headcount deadline, and the exact confirmation step.

 Use deposits and headcount deadlines